Acissathar/NavMesh-Cleaner/README.md

-# Unity NavMesh Cleaner
+# NavMesh Cleaner

 Open source version of deprecated [NavMesh Cleaner](https://assetstore.unity.com/packages/tools/behavior-ai/navmesh-cleaner-151501)

 ## Description

-NavMesh Cleaner is a script that will generate a mesh to cover unreachable NavMesh islands.
+NavMesh Cleaner is a script that will generate a mesh to cover unreachable NavMesh islands for Unity.
 Baking the NavMesh again will then mark these areas as inaccessible, rather than leaving unreachable spots in the NavMesh which helps to:

 1. Reduce NavMesh size
 2. Remove random movement bugs by having an incessible island specifed as the target (such as with Sample Position or on multi level structures)